 A demolition project, no matter how simple or complex the structure to be demolished is, will always require careful planning.
 During the process, the personnel involved should also exercise a lot of caution, because no matter how prepared they may be, issues could still surface if there are any overlooked processes.

 Step by Step Guide in Writing a Demolition Scope of Work

 Here are some steps you can follow in order to create an effective demolition scope of work:

 1. Write the overview and basic information of the demolition project.

 To begin creating the demolition scope of work, first, you should write a simple and comprehensible overview of the project or simply, constructing a scope statement that outlines the entire project.
-In this step, you can also start to write the basic information about the demolition process such as the building or structure to be torn down, the equipment needed and its respective inspection process, how many personnel are needed, the safety precautions to be observed, and the location of the demolition site.
+In this step, you can also start to write the basic information about the demolition process such as the building or structure to be torn down, the equipment needed and its respective inspection checklist process, how many personnel are needed, the safety precautions to be observed, and the location of the demolition site.